Blog

 The short answer is yes.

-The 256-bit derived key is then used as the key for AES-GCM-256 encryption.
-Ultimately, your AES-GCM-256 key is a symmetric key, which means it’s the only key you need to encrypt and decrypt your vault contents.
+The derived result is an AES-CBC-256 symmetric key.
+It’s the only key you need to encrypt and decrypt your vault.

-Here’s another important question we’re often asked: How do I create a strong master password?
+So the question we’re often asked is: How do I create a strong master password?

-One way is to use a secure password generator.
-At LastPass, our autosave feature prompts you to save a newly generated password every time you create an account on a website.
+And that’s not all: Our autosave feature prompts you to save a newly generated password every time you create an account on a website, which means you’ll never have to worry about forgetting your passwords again.

 In 2024, the best practices for choosing a secure master password are to align with these directives by: